markNZed/TaskFlow/README.md

 T@skFlow is intended to allow rapid exploration of new ideas in a relatively trusted environment.
 Typically T@skFlow runs as a web service.
 On the nodejsProcessor side Tasks are first class citizens - they have full access to the nodejsProcessor environment.
 Not having any security constraints on what a Task can do means users and developers need to trust each other.
 This is not a scalable approach but it is ideal in rapidly exploring use cases for yourself and others.
 If a particular Task sequence provides a lot of value then it will likely become a standalone application.
 T@skFlow should make it easy to leverage existing services.
 T@skFlow is lightweight because it is not trying to centralise a service for coordinating untrusted parties.

-For developers T@skFlow allows for a personal assistant that runs on your computer keeping your data local.
+For developers T@skFlow could be a personal assistant that runs on your computer keeping your data local.

 ## Getting Started